cds-snc/covid-alert-data/README.md

 ## Data Definitions

 Each metric is available aggregated daily, weekly, and monthly.
 This is indicated by *time_period* in the filename: *metric_name*.*time_period*.csv.
 Note: PT = Province/Territory, OS = Operating System.
+All dates are in UTC.

 ### Daily active users